Paul Holmes (director)

 Paul Holmes is a British freelance television director and lecturer at Napier University in Edinburgh, Scotland.

-Holme wrote and directed a short film Sniper 470, starring actors Billy Boyd and Carmen Pieraccini.
+Holmes wrote and directed a short film Sniper 470, starring actors Billy Boyd and Carmen Pieraccini.
 Holmes was nominated for a BAFTA for producing the short A Small Deposit, along with director Eleanor Yule.
 He also produced and directed a short film Going Down.